-At Heaton Park Primary and Nursery School we celebrate books and always strive to encourage a love of books and reading in our children in families.
+At Heaton Park Primary and Nursery School we celebrate books and always strive to encourage a love of books and reading in our children and families.
 We provide the children with many daily opportunities to enjoy and share books with others.

 Our whole school provides the pupils with a language rich environment enabling pupils to access reading of different types on a daily basis.
 Each classroom has an inviting reading area with a wide range of reading materials to support all reading abilities.